Stay In The Loop!

 The Canadian Environmental Protection Act (CEPA), Federal Halocarbon Regulation and federal Codes of Practice exist for the protection of the environment.
 The requirements for the proper import and export of regulated products exist and must be followed.

-MOPIA is launching this consumer awareness bulletin in July 2013 to inform the public that topping-up A/C may pose negative circumstances and is illegal if a different refrigerant mixes with a class 1, 2 or 3 refrigerant.
+MOPIA launched this consumer awareness bulletin in July 2013 to inform the public that topping-up A/C may pose negative circumstances and is illegal if a different refrigerant mixes with a class 1, 2 or 3 refrigerant.

 MOPIA hopes to generate media interest in protecting consumers from misinformation and improper A/C servicing.